ora0600/confluent-cli-plugins/README.md

 ```
 * confluent api key analysis : will find api key with dropped resources
 * confluent check ccloud wasty: will count all billable resources
+* confluent check internal topics: will show all internal topics and generate a bash script to delete them, per cluster and environment
 * confluent get service quota: will give an overview of applied service quota limits, and the current usage
 * confluent ksqldb topic analysis: Will show all ksqlDB topics which having no ksqlDB cluster anymore and could be deleted
 * confluent sa wo keys: will find service accounts without a API Key